Mini Mischief Rattery

 PCR Testing

-However, due to the confusing nature of this bacteria and its prevalence in the environment, we cannot make guarantees that all babies will remain free of RBF-causing bacteria once in their new homes.
+Testing for SBM can be done through PCR lab tests.
+We regularly swab our breeding colony through Research Associates Laboratory to determine which, if any, of our rats test positive for SBM.
+While the majority of our colony tests negative regularly, we have unfortunately had some positives pop up, especially in elderly rats.
+While we only sell babies from rats that have tested negative, due to the poorly understood nature of this bacteria and how it spreads, we cannot guarantee that rats leaving our rattery are or will remain free of RBF-causing bacteria.
 Therefore, we still highly encourage all adopters to educate themselves on rat bite fever symptoms and follow proper hygiene habits around their pets (maintaining a clean cage and washing hands after handling).

-• Fever
+Fever

-• Vomiting
+Vomiting

-• Headache
+Headache

-• Muscle pain
+Muscle pain

-• Joint pain or swelling (about 5 in 10 people with RBF have this)
+Joint pain or swelling (about 5 in 10 people with RBF have this)

-• Rash (occurs in about 3 out of 4 people with RBF)
+Rash (occurs in about 3 out of 4 people with RBF)